cpaloia/typescript-book/docs/types/interfaces.md

 declare var myPoint: Point;
 ```

-However the beauty of *Sample B* is that if someone authors a library that builds on the `myPoint` library to add new members, they can easily add to the existing declaration of `myPoint`:
+However the beauty of *Sample B* is that if someone authors a library that builds on the `myPoint` library to add new members, they can easily add to the existing declaration of `Point`:

 ```ts
 // Lib a.d.ts